darthrellimnad/evergreen-functional-fe-web-app/README.md

 *Also wik: There are many other considerations you may need to make while working on your application, such as security, live ops, UX & content design, internationalization, change management, analytics, etc. These are also important, but not relevant to this general-use design.
 This doc only describes the most basic sociotechnical things that most evergreen FE web app projects of reasonable complexity must consider for an accessible and high quality end-user experience.
 Think of this as a brief, plain-language checklist for web developers and designers, not a comprehensive "how-to" guide.*

 1. Mental model of the web FE is a simple system, which is linear, single threaded control flow.
 [Our diagram is an SVG](https://raw.githubusercontent.com/darthrellimnad/generic-fe-system/main/Generic-FE-System.drawio.svg), which is evergreen.
 "Web Workers" can achieve multi-threaded behavior on a client device when high-performance or heavy computation is critical, but these remain orchestrated by the main page thread and are often unnecessary.
-2. Mental model can be achieved using something like Redux or any similar evergreen JS library for event processing, state management, and UI notification.
+2. FE system can be managed in JS using something like Redux or any similar evergreen JS library for event processing, state management, and UI notification.
 This design is highly reusable, even if the application's UI code changes or is rebuilt using different technology.
 3. Design System UI patterns can be created using plain HTML templates or JS functions that return an HTML template string.
 Higher order JS functions can also be used to promote code reuse.
 Unlike components, these patterns are primarily used to document and test static HTML and styles representing possible UI states.
 These are intended for designers, component authors, application developers, QA professionals and community testers.
 Automated & manual unit testing, visual regression testing, and static accessibility/compatibility testing happen here.
 Patterns will always be reusable and trustworthy, even if component or app implementations change.
 4. Design system patterns and components can be manually tested with plain HTML files, or with tools like Pattern Lab and Storybook.
 Global or organizational community can participate in unit & integration testing if these tests are made publicly or organizationally accessible.
 Spread the work.
 5. Styles can be implemented with global or modularized CSS, which can be used for both the pattern library and web components.
 Remember to design responsively for supported viewport sizes and browser settings.